rorosaurus/project-mc2-led-purse/README.md

-# Use an ESP32 to drive your Project Mc2 LED purse
+# Use an ESP32 to display GIFs on your Project Mc2 LED purse

 I recommend using the [PCB I designed](https://github.com/rorosaurus/esp32-hub75-driver) to simplify your wiring.
 But there's no reason why you wouldn't wire this up manually yourself if you want! :)